frictionlessdata/website/site/tooling/python/extracting-data/README.md

 **Compression**

-It's possible to adjust compression detection by providing the algorithm explicetely.
+It's possible to adjust compression detection by providing the algorithm explicitly.
 For the example below it's not required as it would be detected anyway:

 ```bash